 Unfortunately, most content or marketing software looks something like this:

-Those screenshots are not hammers.
+Softwares like this are not hammers.
 They’re not even power drills.
 They’re more like Swiss Army knives, but even that metaphor is reductive when we’re talking about the complexity of marketing and content software.
 And as much as software developers provide extensive documentation and training, everyone who encounters a new piece tool is going to have a moment of “WTF am I staring at and how do I work it?”

 So if you’re implementing a new technology, I recommend creating some materials to mitigate that WTF moment that every single person on your team is going to have when they open their new tool.

 (BTW, the process of choosing a tool should have its own set of documentation but that’s another blog post for another time.)

 And so, here follow the seven pieces of documentation you’ll meet in the process of a successful tech change: